 In 2015, the top 10 Product LifeCycle Management & Engineering software vendors accounted for nearly 68% of the global Product LifeCycle Management & Engineering applications market which grew 1% to approach nearly $17.4 billion in license, maintenance and subscription revenues.

 Last year Dassault Systemes led the pack with 15% market share and $2.7 billion in Product LifeCycle Management & Engineering product revenues, riding on a 22% jump in license, maintenance and subscription revenues.
 Synopsys was No. 2 achieving 12% share, Autodesk was the third at 10% and PTC and Mentor Graphics were fourth and fifth place with 6% and 5%, respectively.

-Through 2020, the Product LifeCycle Management & Engineering applications market is expected to reach $18.2 billion by 2020, compared with $17.4 billion in 2015 at a compound annual growth rate of 0.8%.
+Through our forecast period, the Product LifeCycle Management & Engineering applications market is expected to reach $18.2 billion by 2020, compared with $17.4 billion in 2015 at a compound annual growth rate of 0.8%.

 |Year||2015||2020||2015-2020 CAGR, %|

 PLM & Engineering Market Definitions And Forecast Assumptions

 Product Lifecycle Management applications enable key stakeholders including designers, engineers and OEMs to gain and optimize visibility into the entire product life cycle from idea generation to collaboration and from product data management to iterative development efforts.
 PLM applications are considered a derivative market with revenue contribution to functional areas such as Project and Portfolio Management, Enterprise Resource Planning and Manufacturing.

 Consolidation wave propels Dassault to new heights, while other incumbents are in search of new business models through subscription pricing.

 Top 10 PLM & Engineering Software Vendors